rjimeno/linux-sysadmin-interview-questions/README.md

         7c.
 The client sends the 'QUIT' command.

         7s.
 The server responds with a 221 "bye" message.

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
+    * Is an array of (inexpensive or somewhat independent) disks working together to benefit from the cooperation.
+Some examples follow:
+        * RAID0 allows for 2 or more disks join as a stripe set and behave as a stripe volume.
+At least two benefits can be obtained from striping:
+            - Volumes can be larger than non-RAID volumes and,
+            - Volumes can be faster thant non-RAID because data is split evenly between all participating disks.
+        * RAID1 allows for multiple copies of a disk.
+Two are the key benefits:
+            - Reliability as if disks in the array fail, the array keeps operating as long as there is still at least one disks that works.
+            - Performance is improved while reading as the data can be fetched from all the working copies.
+        * RAID10 is also called RAID 1+0 and is a "nested" array that "mirrors" RAID1 stripes.
+A simple example would be mirrored pair of 3-disk stripes.
+            The performance could be up to 6-time faster read operations and 3-time faster write operations that can tolerate the failure of 1, 2 or 3 disk as long as all the failures happen on a single stripe.
+Note that a for RAID10 to keep operating, at least one stripe must remain completely intact.
+        * RAID5 is a standard (i.e. non-nested) array that keeps multiple copies of parity bits that permit the complete recovery of one of the disks in the array.
+RAID5 has low write performance compared to RAID0 & RAID1.
+On the other hand, RAID5 has the most efficient use of space.

 * What is a level 0 backup?
 What is an incremental backup?
+    * A level 0 backup is a "full backup".
+It is the first backup in a set of either incremental or differential set of backups.

 * Describe the general file system hierarchy of a Linux system.